microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

 ## Introduction

+As a major employer on the Contoso Islands, Contoso Yachts, Inc has also expanded into the education vertical, extending their Citrus Bus application with advanced AI services to help educators on the island grade student exams.

-Contoso Education has an Azure storage account with a Blob Store containing a large number of documents and Images of handwritten essays from students in various file formats including but not limited to PDF, PNG, TIFF and JPEG.
+The Citrus Bus application has an Azure storage account with a Blob Store containing a large number of documents and Images of handwritten essays from students in various file formats including but not limited to PDF, PNG, TIFF and JPEG.

+Often, an organization's data is not readily consumable by the app.
+It needs to be digested, parsed and simplified to extract the data in a format that can be readily leveraged by the language model.
+The Azure AI platform has services that help with these tasks such as Azure Document Intelligence, Azure AI Vision, Azure Custom Vision, and Azure Video Indexer.

+In this challenge, you will focus on just one of these parsers, Azure Document Intelligence, to parse records uploaded to Azure Blob Storage and Azure Cosmos DB.

 ## Description

 The goal of this challenge is to observe the extraction of the school district, school name, student id, student name and question answers from civics/social studies exams from students in the country.
 You will also see the parsing of the activity preferences and advance requests from the tourists visiting Contoso Islands.

-The Contoso education application has a pipeline that can process all of the historical PDF and PNG files for these exam submissions and activity preferences stored in blob storage.
+The Citrus Bus application has a pipeline that can process all of the historical PDF and PNG files for these exam submissions and activity preferences stored in blob storage.

 There are 20 sample documents in the sub-folders under the **`/artifacts/contoso-education`** folder: